 Some communities are composed of people who don’t have a perfect command of English.

-This can negatively impact their access to quality healthcare services.
-This is not because care providers are inefficient, but because patients are unable to communicate their conditions and symptoms accurately as a result of the language barrier.
+That can negatively impact their access to quality healthcare services.
+It’s not because care providers are inefficient, but because patients are unable to communicate their conditions and symptoms accurately as a result of the language barrier.

-Technology now exists that can translate communication in real-time so both the doctor and the patient can understand each other in their own native language.
+Technology now exists to translate communication in real-time so both the doctor and the patient can understand each other in their own native language.

-This would drastically improve the safety of each patient and safeguard against misdiagnoses, wrong prescriptions, and mismanagement.
+This would drastically improve each patient’s safety and safeguard against misdiagnoses, wrong prescriptions, and mismanagement.

 Why not just use Skype instead of a Telehealth app?